 The RUR ranking has been documenting Hungarian universities since 2010.
-Figure 5.4 illustrates the trajectory of their rankings from 2010 to 2023.
+Figure 5.7 illustrates the trajectory of their rankings from 2010 to 2023.
 Notably, Semmelweis University has maintained a continuous presence since 2010, progressively achieving higher rankings during this period.
 Starting in 2020, more Hungarian institutions made their appearance in the ranking.
 The University of Debrecen managed to advance to the 425th place, and the Central European University, though technically situated in Vienna, climbed to the 113th place in 2023.
-However, the ranks of the University of Szeged, Eotvos Lorand University, and the University of Sopron declined from 2022 to 2023.
+However, the ranks of the University of Szeged, Eötvös Loránd University, and the University of Sopron declined from 2022 to 2023.

-This study uses the 2020 RUR ranking, which ranked five Hungarian universities.
-The individual rankings of each institution in 2020 are depicted in Figure 5.4.
-Among them, the Central European University performed the best, securing the 179th position, while the University of Debrecen held the lowest rank at
+This study demonstrated the league creation on the 2020 RUR ranking, which ranked five Hungarian universities.
+The individual rankings of each institution in 2020 are depicted in Figure 5.7.
+Among them, the Central European University performed the best, securing the 179th position, while the University of Debrecen held the lowest rank at 547th.

-547th.